Want to read this page in Spanish? Click here

 How Do You Know If You Qualify for Benefits?

-Determining SSDI or SSI eligibility in California can be difficult, especially if your condition isn’t in the Blue Book.
-You may be asking questions like, “Does lung cancer qualify you for Social Security Disability?” or “Can you get disability for anxiety?”
-If you plan to apply for SSI or SSDI, we can help determine your chances of receiving benefits.
+Determining SSDI or SSI eligibility in disability California can be difficult, especially if your condition isn’t in the Blue Book.
+You may be asking questions like, “How do I qualify for disability if I have lung cancer?” or “Can you get disability for anxiety?”
+If you plan to apply for SSI or SSDI, we can help determine your chances of receiving benefits and advise on short term disability insurance (DI) if applicable.

 Contact our disability attorneys in Stockton, CA, Bakersfield, or Fresno if you want to know if you have a qualifying condition.
 At Peña & Bromberg, we’re here to help you get the financial assistance you need.
-We can aid you in applying for SSI benefits, SSDI, or filing an appeal after a denial.
+We can aid you in applying for SSI benefits, SSDI, receiving SSI, or filing a claim and filing an appeal after a denial.
+Understanding your base period and work history is critical when determining eligibility and the amount of social security benefits you may receive.